Rent-A-Girlfriend: Plot

-Chizuru's friend and classmate in acting school.
-Kazuya mistakenly believes Umi is Chizuru's real boyfriend at first.

 Media

 Manga

 Written and illustrated by Reiji Miyajima, the series began serialization in Kodansha's Weekly Shōnen Magazine on July 12, 2017.
-It has been compiled into forty-three volumes as of November 2025.
+It has been compiled into forty-seven volumes as of August 2026.
 The series is licensed in North America by Kodansha USA, which released the first volume in English on June 2, 2020.
 Kodansha published an anthology of the series on August 17, 2020.

 A spin-off manga series, titled Rent-A-(Really Shy!)-Girlfriend (彼女、人見知ります, Kanojo, Hitomishirimasu), also written and illustrated by Miyajima, has been serialized in Kodansha's Magazine Pocket app since June 21, 2020.
 The series focuses on the character Sumi Sakurasawa.
 It has been compiled into three volumes as of May 2022.
 The series is also published in North America by Kodansha USA.

 Anime

 An anime television series adaptation was announced in December 2019.
 The series was animated by TMS Entertainment and directed by Kazuomi Koga, with Mitsutaka Hirota handling series composition, Kanna Hirayama designing the characters, and Hyadain composing the music.
 The Peggies performed the opening theme "Centimeter" (センチメートル, Senchimētoru).
 Halca performed the first ending theme "Kokuhaku Bungee Jump" (告白バンジージャンプ) starting from Episodes 2–6 and 8–11, (Note: "Kokuhaku Bungee Jump" is used as an insert song in episode 12.) while Halca also performed the second ending theme "First Drop" for Episode 7, (Note: "First Drop" by Halca is heard during the end credits of Episode 7.) and Sora Amamiya performed the third ending theme "Kimi wo Tousite" (君を通して) for Episode 12.
 It aired from July 11 to September 26, 2020, on the Super Animeism programming block on MBS, TBS and their affiliates.
 (Note: MBS and TBS listed the series premiere at 25:25 on July 10, 2020, which is effectively July 11 at 1:25 a.m.
 JST.)
 The first season ran for 12 episodes.

 Crunchyroll streamed the series outside of Asia.
 On August 11, 2020, Crunchyroll announced that the series would receive an English dub, which premiered on August 28.
 In Southeast Asia and South Asia, the series is licensed by Muse Communication and released on the streaming service iQIYI in Southeast Asia.
 Animax Asia later began airing the series.

 In September 2020, shortly before the first season's finale was streamed internationally, it was announced that a second season had been greenlit for production.
 The main cast and staff reprised their roles, with Studio Comet cooperating in the production.
 The second season aired from July 2 to September 17, 2022.
 (Note: MBS and TBS listed the season premiere at 25:25 on July 1, 2022, which is effectively July 2 at 1:25 a.m.
 JST.)
 The opening theme is "Himitsu Koi-Gokoro" (ヒミツ恋ゴコロ) by CHiCO with HoneyWorks, while the ending theme is "Ienai" (言えない) by MIMiNARI featuring asmi.

 On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.